cegprakash/ImageCrawler/README.md

 ### Selenium dependency
 ```
-The application uses ChromeDriver to crawl the webpapges
+The application uses ChromeDriver to navigate the webpapges
 ```